Today we’ll cover the shelf life, storage options, and spoilage of banana bread.

 Bought banana bread for the first time, and not sure how to store it or how long is it good for?
 How long does banana bread last?

-Or maybe you’re wondering if you should refrigerate the leftovers or if freezing banana bread is a thing.
+Or maybe you’re wondering if you should refrigerate the leftovers, or if freezing banana bread is a thing.

 Sounds familiar?
 If so, this article is for you.
-In it, we’re going to cover:
+Let’s jump right in.

 How Long Does Banana Bread Last?